ProDev007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state == script that writes into the file ls_cwd_content the result of the command ls -l

 10-no_more_js ==  a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11-directories == a script that counts the number of directories and sub-directories in the current directory.